/

 The Ultimate Guide to Wine and Food Pairing

 To all you wine-lovers out there, welcome to Cellar Beast’s first article in a series to educate readers on food and wine pairings.
 Planning a special night where you may be judged for your wine choices?
-Then making sure that the glass of wine you pair with dinner is just perfect can be really important.
-Anyone cooking for family or friends over the weekend – from an elaborate five-course feast to an ordinary Wednesday BBQ – needs to know how to elevate food with wine.
+Then, making sure that the glass of wine you pair with dinner is perfect is important.
+Anyone cooking for family or friends over the weekend – from an elaborate five-course feast to an ordinary Wednesday BBQ – must know how to elevate food with wine.

-At whatever price point you can afford, I’ll be giving you advice on how to choose something to make your meal utterly sublime.
+At whatever price point you can afford, I’ll advise you to choose something to make your meal utterly sublime.
 Who doesn’t enjoy the feel-good factor of a matching bottle of their favorite type?
 You could always opt for a Cellar Beast wine, like the Dark Angel, our Artist-series Cabernet Franc, the Midnight Archer, or the Grand Melange.

-Time to take the blinders off and taste your food with eyes wide open!
+Take the blinders off and taste your food with your eyes wide open!
 Enjoy.

 What is Wine and Food Pairing?

-Wine and food pairing is the science, or the art, of serving particular foods with particular wines, in order to bring out the best characteristics of each.
-For aficionados and wine snobs alike, good food and good wine should combine in harmonious marriage.
-The perfect pairing not only elevates each of the two elements, the edible and the drinkable, it also brings about the most important cumulative effect that food and wine can only achieve together.
-The acidity of the food tames the wine, the wine softens the food.
+Wine and food pairing is the science, or the art, of serving particular foods with particular wines in order to bring out the best characteristics of each.
+For aficionados and wine snobs alike, good food and good wine should combine in a harmonious marriage.
+The perfect pairing not only elevates the two elements, the edible and the drinkable but also brings about the most crucial cumulative effect that food and wine can only achieve together.
+The acidity of the food tames the wine; the wine softens the food.
 Neither overwhelms the other.
+For a foundational understanding of wine pairing principles, see the Wine & Spirit Education Trust’s guide on acidity, tannins, and sweetness in pairing.

 Importance of Wine and Food Pairing